michaelmichaeln/Word-Hunt-Clone/README.md

-*WORD HUNT CLONE*
-Word Hunt Clone will be a one-player game where users are given a randomly generated board of letters and are tasked with connecting the letters on that board to create English words.
+Word Hunt Clone is a one player game where users are given a randomly generated board of letters and are tasked with connecting the letters on that board to create English words.

 Required Libraries:
 -CMU graphics: https://academy.cs.cmu.edu/desktop